 What are dental crowns?

 A dental crown is simply an artificial “cap” that covers and protects a damaged tooth.
-Crowns are also the visible portion of a dental implant.
+Crowns are also the visible portions of a dental implant.
+Crowns are usually used to replace the functional surfaces of a tooth that has been severely decayed, affected by a root canal, or is severely misaligned.
 Crowns can perform many different dental functions, including:

 - Protect a weakened tooth

 - Restore a broken or worn down tooth

 - Reinforce a tooth with a large filling

 - Secure a dental bridge

 What materials are used to make dental crowns?